tbogdala/woolydart/README.md

   updating the `llama.cpp` bindings yourself.

 * Callbacks are probably not re-entrant and have not been tested for that use case.

+* `llama.cpp` is now a submodule in `./src` and will need to be pulled and updated with `--recurse-submodules` if upgrading the pinned version.

 ### TODO